When: Friday 5 December

 Where: The San Francisco Bathhouse – Cuba Street, Wellington

 With a history spanning nearly two decades, Dam Native are a crew that need no introduction!
-Pioneers of the Aotearoa hip-hop movement, they spearheaded the urban musical revolution and were fundamental in establishing a unique, conscious and heavy NZ sound.
+Pioneers of the Aotearoa hip-hop movement, they spearheaded the urban musical revolution and were fundamental in establishing a unique, conscious and heavy New Zealand sound.

 Alongside some of the baddest hip-hop reggae DJs and MCs in Aotearoa – DJ Kerb and MC Juse1 from The Wanderers and Welly Deep Collective – Omega B from 4 Corners and Art Official from Newtown Sound!